Q: What is RDS Proxy?

 Q: Which database engines does RDS Proxy support?

-RDS Proxy is available for Amazon Aurora with MySQL compatibility, Amazon Aurora with PostgreSQL compatibility, Amazon RDS for MySQL, and Amazon RDS for PostgreSQL.
+RDS Proxy is available for Amazon Aurora with MySQL compatibility, Amazon Aurora with PostgreSQL compatibility, Amazon RDS for MariaDB, Amazon RDS for MySQL, Amazon RDS for PostgreSQL, and Amazon RDS for SQL Server.
+For a list of supported engine versions see the Amazon Aurora User Guide or the Amazon RDS User Guide.

 Q: How can I enable RDS Proxy?

-You enable RDS Proxy for your RDS database with just a few clicks on the RDS console.
+You enable RDS Proxy for your Amazon RDS database with just a few clicks on the Amazon RDS console.
 While enabling RDS Proxy, you specify the VPC and subnets you want to access RDS Proxy from.
-As a Lambda user, you can enable RDS Proxy for your RDS database and set up a Lambda function to access it with just a few clicks, and without leaving the Lambda console.
+As a Lambda user, you can enable RDS Proxy for your Amazon RDS database and set up a Lambda function to access it with just a few clicks and without leaving the Lambda console.

 Q: How do I authenticate with RDS Proxy?